News & Events

 On this page you will find information about relevant news and upcoming events.

-CONTINUING PROFESSIONAL DEVELOPMENT (CPD) (online)
+CONTINUING PROFESSIONAL DEVELOPMENT MEETING (CPD) (online)

-- January 24th, 2026 / 10.00 - 12.00 CET -
+- January 24, 2026 / 10.00 - 12.00 CET -

 2026 GIM CONFERENCE: CALL FOR PAPERS

-- February 15th, 2026 -
+- February 15, 2026 -

 The GIM conference is taking place in Greece, 9-13th September, 2026 - and we are looking forward to receiving submissions!
 Categories of contributions are: Papers, 30 min + 10 min discussion.
 Workshops, 90 min.
 Round table, 60 – 75 min.
 Please read the submissions info via the link below!